cnobile2012/Python-TFT/README.rst

 First off, though the API itself will work with versions of Python 3.5 and higher the tests and the build script will only run with versions of Python 3.8 and 3.9, lower and higher version do not work properly.
-This is mostly due to thirdparty packages not Python-TFT itself.
+This is mostly due to third-party packages not Python-TFT itself.
 So you may need to install another version before you go further.
 This will most likely be necessary if you are building on a Raspberry PI.
 Follow the instructions below to install version 3.9.13 of Python.